kingtrey32/Senior_Sim_TDT/README.md

 3.in file exploerer click Senior_Sim_TDT-main > Android code > you should see click Senior_Sim_TDT-main

-4. open android studio navigate to File > Open > AndroidStudioProject > and from there drag and drop the click Senior_Sim_TDT-main in to the AndroidStudioProject folder
+4.open android studio navigate to File > Open > AndroidStudioProject > and from there drag and drop the click Senior_Sim_TDT-main in to the AndroidStudioProject folder

 6.Create a virtual device (pixel 5 : Tiramisu) and Generate the Phone